Eisenhower Matrix

 • Urgent and not important: People sometimes refer to this quadrant as the delegate quadrant.
 Tasks in this category need to be completed immediately, but since they’re not significant, experts recommend delegating them to other team members when possible.

-• Not Urgent and Not Important: Remaining tasks that don’t fit into one of the previous three quadrants fall into the delete category.
+• Not urgent and not important: Remaining tasks that don’t fit into one of the previous three quadrants fall into the delete category.
 Items that aren’t urgent or important can be significant time wasters, and individuals should evaluate whether these tasks truly need to be done.

-Eisenhower Matrix best practices
+What are some Eisenhower Matrix best practices?

 • Set quadrant limits.
 Individuals may use some quadrants more than others.
 It’s beneficial to set approximate limits for each quadrant to avoid placing too many tasks in one box.